Back to Home

 University Profiles

-The target-school layer.
-Use this when tailoring a packet for a specific university or comparing realistic submission paths.
+This is my target-school layer.
+I use it when tailoring a packet for a specific university or comparing realistic submission paths.

 • Maps programmes against timing and affordability